kiarashfz/kia-logix/README.md

 # kia-logix
-ؤ smart logistics solution for order tracking, status updates, and automated customer notifications.
+A smart logistics solution for order tracking, status updates, and automated customer notifications.